 How it works

-• P2 (Important) — Significant issues that appear across multiple conversations
+- P2 (Important): Significant issues that appear across multiple interviews

 Reading issue clusters

-• Conversation count — How many conversations mention this issue
+- Interview count: How many interviews mention this issue

 Creating Linear issues

-2. Linear opens with a pre-filled title, description (including links to source conversations), and priority mapping.
+- Linear opens with a pre-filled title, description (including links to source interviews), and priority mapping.

 Exporting issues to Notion